Finance and risk management

 As part of the risk management of the LLB Group, the compliance organisation focuses not only on handling legal risks but also on three areas in particular:

-- the complying with regulatory requirements (among other things, in the areas of MiFID and cross-border) and the monitoring of employee transactions.
+- complying with regulatory requirements and monitoring of employee transactions.

 Compliance risks are seen as part of risk management at the LLB Group.
 It is based on the internationally recognised three lines of defence model: